-Terms of scope here take two sectors a prominent position: the preparation of foodstuffs and of electrical and optical devices, particularly strong is the production of radio- represented and TVs (20 Percent of the total production).
+Terms of scope here take two sectors a prominent position: the production of Foods and of electrical and optical devices, particularly strong is the production of Broadcasting- and TVs represent (20 Percent of the total production).

-They are followed by two industries, the printing industry.
+They are followed by the two branches polygrafische Industry.

 In the urban area but also more traditional industries are located: